gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-12-31-my-most-popular-posts-of-the-year.md

 2021 was the year I got serious about blogging.

 Thanks to [Louie Mantia](http://lmnt.me) for the encouragement to do so!
-I set up this current incarnation of my blog on a software stack I love to hate (ruby & jekyll), but I probably won't change things until it breaks beyond repair.
+I set up this current incarnation of my blog on a software stack I dislike (ruby & jekyll), but I probably won't change things until it breaks beyond repair.
 Anyway, I (re)launched the blog filled with my collected writings spanning the past ~20 years.

 ## How many posts?
 - [55 blog posts](/search/?q=2021) (up from 42 in 2020)